hhariri/leanpub-plugin/README.md

 ## Installation

-You can download the plugin from the [Plugin Repository](https://plugins.jetbrains.com/plugin/8167?pr=).
+You can install the plugin from the [Plugin Repository](https://plugins.jetbrains.com/plugin/8167?pr=).

 You can also download the latest binary from the [TeamCity server](https://teamcity.jetbrains.com/viewType.html?buildTypeId=IntellijIdeaPlugins_LeanpubPlugin_Build) and install from disk.